Breast Implant Safety / The Inconvenient Truth

 No, the new generation of breast implants is made out of aggressive chemicals and filled with many heavy metals to make the silicone more cohesive.
 Women in the breast implant illness groups are getting sick fairly quickly – we are noticing an accelerated rate of sickness with this new generation of cohesive gel implants.
 In addition, textured implants are increasingly causing anaplastic large cell lymphoma (ALCL) cancer of the immune system.
 Textured implants are some of the most problematic, they tend to have shell debris flake off more readily and also release gel bleed.
 This may have to do with the toxic concoction of chemicals and heavy metals to bind the silicone and to reduce capsular contracture.
 Capsular contractures were a frequent problem with the earlier versions of the implants.
 To reduce the rate of occurence, these new implants are infused with more aggressive chemicals to weaken the immune response and therefore produce thinner capsules.
 There was a recent patent published in 2016 called “Breast implant comprising a nitric oxide releasing material” which describes using implants coated with nitric oxide and creating a uniform, continuous release of nitric oxide over long periods of time so that capsule formation is reduced.

-Recently, in January 2017, the scientific article “Destiny Rides Again: the Reappearance of Silicone Gel-Filled Breast Implant Toxicity,” was published by Dr. Brawer and details the symptoms of the new generation of cohesive silicone gel-filled breast implants.
+In January 2017, the scientific article “Destiny Rides Again: the Reappearance of Silicone Gel-Filled Breast Implant Toxicity,” was published by Dr. Brawer and details the symptoms of the new generation of cohesive silicone gel-filled breast implants.

 Chemist and biocompatibility expert, Dr. Blais, on these implants: